-Generally Emerald View Park's trails are in good condition and are maintained by volunteers and park rangers.
+Generally Emerald View Park's trails are in good condition and are maintained by volunteers, park rangers, and the Pittsburgh Parks Conservancy in partnership with Landforce (when grant funding allows).
 There are opportunities to improve or restore trail materials for a variety of uses including hiking, mountain biking, cross country running.
 Building off of the recommendations in the 2010 Emerald View Park Trail Master Plan, OpenSpacePGH, and the City's Greenways for Pittsburgh Resource Guide, trail widths and materials should be determined by trail slope and proximity to seeps and streams.
-Integration of boulders, wood decking, and wooden railings to stabilize trail edges, create seating areas, and provide safe stream/seep crossings are
+Integration of boulders, wood decking, and wooden railings to stabilize trail edges, create seating areas, and provide safe stream/ seep crossings are recommended.
+The Emerald View Park Trail Master Plan should be referenced for further detail regarding trail surfacing and sustainability standards and recommendations.